dcloud-ca/ca.dcloud.ICAClient/README.md

 ---

-1 The reasong for the "flatpak kill" part is [this bug](https://github.com/dcloud-ca/ca.dcloud.ICAClient/issues/1)
+1 The reasonb for the "&& flatpak kill" part is [this bug](https://github.com/dcloud-ca/ca.dcloud.ICAClient/issues/1)